jk-oster/laravel-collection-trend/docs/README.md

 ### Value Column

-By default laravel-collection-trend you have to specify the column that contains the values you want to aggregate in the aggregate method.
-Like the date column you can specify it using a ``string|Closure`` which you pass in the aggregate method.
+By default laravel-collection-trend you have to specify the column / property name that contains the values you want to aggregate in the aggregate method.
+Like the date column you can specify it using a ``string|Closure`` which you pass in the aggregate methods.

 Example: